- Documentation

 the unsafe nature of the password hashes, all read access

-to the /user/** storage path should be limited.
-Naturally,
+to the /user/** storage path or the corresponding

 All access control is assigned via roles.
 Each role provides an access